colbymillerdev/heroku-keep-awake/README.md

 ## Stop Times

 Stop Times is a feature that prevents the utility from pinging the Heroku applications during a specific timeframe.
-This is useful when wanting to allow your apps to sleep and not use up your "Free Dyno Hours".
+This is useful when wanting to allow apps to sleep and not use up the Free Dyno Hours.

 The `stopTimes` object must include both a `stop` and `end` time property.
 These times should be specified in 24 Hour Time (Military Time) format.